ebi-gene-expression-group/tertiary_workflows_docs/docs/running_galaxy_sc_locally.rst

 Retrieve and customise configuration file
 *****************************************

-The galaxy-stable Helm chart that we will use allows to configure most Galaxy settings.
+The galaxy-stable Helm chart that we will use allows the configuration of most Galaxy settings.
 For that, get the `sample config file <https://github.com/ebi-gene-expression-group/container-galaxy-sc-tertiary/blob/1.0.0/helm-configs/hinxton-singlecell-1.0.0_g18.05-minikube.yaml>`_.

-Edit or make a copy of this file based on your needs and the `galax-stable chart documentation`__.
+Edit or make a copy of this file based on your needs and the `galaxy-stable chart documentation`__.
 However, if you only need to run on Minikube, the sample config file should do fine.
 You might want to set a user and password there.